marchion/marchionniLab/HDACIs.md

 title: HDAC inhibition in Prostate Cancer
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %} Supplementary data for: "Analysis of the genomic response of human prostate cancer cells to histone deacetylase inhibitors"
+# {% include icon.html icon="fa-solid fa-wrench" %} Analysis of the genomic response of human prostate cancer cells to histone deacetylase inhibitors (Supplementary data)

-{% include tags.html tags="publication, prostate cancer, epigenomics" %}
+***
+***

-{% include search-info.html %}
+{% include section.html background="images/longHDACIs.png" dark=false %}
 {% include section.html %}

+## Original manuscript
+In the following "Supplementary Methods" section we extensively describe all methods and data sources used in our study.
+In particular we provide details about the source of gene expression datasets, the platforms and annotation packages employed, the pre-processing procedures adopted for each dataset, the statistical details of the analysis performed, and the gene set databases used for the Analysis of Functional Annotation (AFA).

+{% include tags.html tags="gene expression, prostate cancer, epigenomics" %}

 {% include citation.html lookup="Analysis of the genomic response of human prostate cancer cells to histone deacetylase inhibitors" style="rich" %}